First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

 In many applications, data comes with timestamps indicating at which moment of time a fact holds.
 For instance, suppose we have a database on the submission and publication of papers in the area of computer science collected from various sources on the Web and elsewhere.
 The database may contain, among others, the facts

 stating that paper $a$ was under submission to JACM in February 2017 and September~2020; paper $b$, authored by Bob in May 2014, was under submission in January 2021 (to an unknown venue) and was published (again in an unknown venue) in October 2021; JACM was a journal in January 1954.
-Observe that the predicates in the snippet above have a timestamp as their last argument (e.g.,~$\text{Feb2017}$) and either one or two object domain arguments (e.g., $a$, $\text{Bob}$, $\text{JACM}$).
+Observe that the predicates in the snippet above have a timestamp as their last argument (e.g.,~$\text{Feb2017}$) and either one or two object domain arguments (e.g., $a$, $b$, $\text{Bob}$, $\text{JACM}$).

-While existing standard ontology languages designed for OBDA could in principle be used to support answering queries over such timestamped data, they do not have the expressive power to model even very basic temporal aspects of the domain and support the formulation of queries using temporal vocabulary.
-For example, in the domain of publishing papers introduced above, both ontology engineers and users need means for referring to a discrete linearly ordered temporal precedence relation so as to formulate background knowledge and queries such as `all published papers have previously been accepted' and `find all journals $x$ and months $t$ such that all papers under submission at $x$ in $t$ were eventually published'\!.
-Ontology languages such as \OWLQL{} are not able to capture those.
+While existing standard ontology languages could use concrete datatypes to support answering queries over timestamped data (e.g., the datatype \textsf{xsd:dateTime} represents timestamps in \textsl{OWL}), they do not have the expressive power to model even basic temporal aspects of the domain, and thus support the formulation of queries taking temporal domain knowledge into account.
+In particular, \textsl{OWL} does not have comparison operators over concrete domains, the so-called concrete predicates~\cite{LutzAHS05}, and so is unable to express any temporal constraints for domain concepts.
+For instance, in the context of publishing papers, both ontology engineers and users need means for referring to a discrete linearly ordered temporal precedence relation in order to define axioms such as `all published papers have previously been accepted' and formulate queries such as `find all journals $x$ and months $t$ such that all papers under submission at~$x$ in $t$ were eventually published.'

-In this article, we combine DLs from the \DL{} family with the well-established linear temporal logic \LTL{}~\cite{DBLP:books/cu/Demri2016} for time to obtain a hierarchy of ontology languages that support temporal conceptual modelling and OMQ answering over temporal data.
+In this article, we combine DLs from the \DL{} family with the well-established linear temporal logic \LTL{}~\cite{DBLP:books/cu/Demri2016} to obtain a hierarchy of ontology languages that support temporal conceptual modelling and OMQ answering over temporal data.
 Our main aim is to explore the trade-off between the expressive power and computational complexity/FO-rewritability of OMQs formulated in these combined languages that are interpreted over the two-dimensional Cartesian products of an object domain and a discrete linear order representing a flow of time.